angeloevans/Vue_expens_tracker/README.md

 ## Description

 A simple **Expense Tracker** built with the **Vue.js** framework.
-The application allows users to manage their finances by adding income and expense transactions, calculating balances, and displaying transaction history.
+<br>The application allows users to manage their finances by adding income and expense transactions, calculating balances, and displaying transaction history.
 All data is stored in **localStorage** to persist even after refreshing the page.

 ### Features
 - **Add income and expense transactions** with descriptions and amounts.